 An oh-so-cool Jack Sparrow look-alike warmly welcomed us off the beach and into the Reggae Bar on Klong Dao Beach; the chilled-out hippy vibe immediately transporting us back to our pre-kids backpacker days.
 Before we could make ourselves comfy amongst the mats and cushions spread over the floorboards and order our Happy Hour Chang, Mr Sparrow had brought out a big bag of toys for the kids.
 Genius!
 Watching the boys play happily in the sand, we clinked Changs with our old mates who had joined us from Sydney, sat back on our cushions and breathed in that fresh sea air before catching up on the past 5 years.
 What a fantastic idea it was to visit Ko Lanta with kids!

-After a couple of days in Bangkok (check out our one day itinerary for kids in Bangkok post), our group family holiday to Ko Lanta was all about keeping it easy.
+After a couple of days in Bangkok (check out our one day itinerary for kids in Bangkok post), our group holiday to Ko Lanta with kids was all about keeping it easy.
 We wanted to kick back with our old besties (who also have two boys aged 2 and 4), let the kids play freely on the beach and in the pool, and soak up some tropical sunshine.
 However, despite visiting after the supposed rainy season, the weather was grey and drizzly for our entire week stay!
 For many, this would result in a disaster holiday.
 But we had awesome company and the drizzle by no means put the kids off playing in the sand and jumping in the waves.

 Klaong Dao Beach